heptarch/heptarch.github.io/drafts/parrondo.md

 </span>
 Here, for instance, if the button which switches $E$ and $B$ is random, we won't have a violation of the Second Law.
-More generally, whatever resolutions apply to Maxwell's demon apply here, since this is just a sort of "linearized" demon, which has to assess the speed of the molecule as it moves up the slope.

 <figure>
     <div style="text-align:center"><img src